IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 You can include these documents with your relief application.
 If you request relief over the phone, you will be asked to mail or fax all of your supporting documentation and written statements to the IRS.

-Reasonable Cause or First-Time Penalty Relief Sample Letter
+Reasonable Cause or First-Time Abatement Letter Sample

 - Your name and tax ID number.